 But…how can you find out more about your audience?

 • Write down as many details about your “dream audience” member.
-Really understand as much as you can about him/her (where they live, where they like to shop, how old they are, where they hang out online, products they buy, where they work, etc.).
+Understand as much as you can about him/her (where they live, where they like to shop, how old they are, where they hang out online, products they buy, where they work, etc.).
 Then, create content for that person.
 You’ll start attracting your “dream audience”!

 • Survey them.
 Get to know your mailing list and blog audience.
 Strategically poll them on your Instagram stories or Twitter.
 Email them with a question or two.